UBC-MDS/gapminderdash-r-g14/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-# python-dash-proj-g14
+# r-dash-proj-g14

 Gapminder dashboard project for DSCI 532

 ## App Description

-The main objective of this project is to build a Python application using Dash, that visualizes key performance indicators of the [Gapminder dataset](https://www.gapminder.org/data/).
+The main objective of this project is to build a R application using Dash, that visualizes key performance indicators of the [Gapminder dataset](https://www.gapminder.org/data/).
 Users can leverage the dashboard to examine trends exhibited by the socioeconomic metrics of the dataset across countries and/or continents over a specified time range.

 The app summarizes crucial information of the Gapminder dataset through illustrative plots that visualize the distribution of the dataset variables.
 The interface is designed to be interactive to make the app adaptive to the user input.